fifonik/FFMetrics/README.md

 ## Features
 - PSNR, SSIM, VMAF visual quality metrics
+- Processing up to 12 files in one go
 - Easy to use UI: drag & drop files from Explorer onto Reference field and Files list or use file choosers
-- Processing up to 12 files in one go
 - No limitations on frame size for PSNR/SSIM, Full HD/4K for VMAF
 - Frames graphs can be zoomed in/out with mouse wheel (try it over graph or axes), panned with right mouse button and saved as PNG
-- Frames metrics can be saved as tab-delimited csv files that can be opened in Excel.
-Files are created aside of analyzed files and named as filename.mp4.PSNR.csv.
+- Frames metrics can be saved as tab-delimited csv files and then opened in Excel.
 - FFMpeg commands can be saved to log file (FFMetrics.log)
-- Average metrics can be saved to tab-delimited csv file (FFMetrics.Results.csv) with date/time and file name included
+- Average metrics can be appended to tab-delimited csv file (FFMetrics.Results.csv) with date/time and file name included
-- VMAF model can be choosen from UI (4K videos require different model)
+- Proper VMAF model selected automatically based on reference media info, but can be changes using UI (4K videos require different model)
 - Only parts of video files could be analyzed
-- You can run the program suppliying most options as command line parameters.
+- You can use the program supplying most options as command line parameters.